 Hepatitis C: A Threat from the Past

 Millions of baby boomers may have a dangerous illness and not know it.
 The illness is hepatitis C. It affects more than 3 million people in the United States.
-As many as 2 million may not realize that they have the disease.
+Many people may not realize that they have the disease.
 That's because hepatitis C can linger for years without causing problems, often taking 20 or more years to significantly progress.

 Hepatitis C is a liver disease caused by the hepatitis C virus (HCV).
 Over time, HCV can lead to cirrhosis of the liver or liver cancer.
 Most people who have hepatitis C don?t have any symptoms for years.
 Many don?t know that they are infected until their liver is already damaged.

 Hepatitis C is spread by contact with the blood of someone who has HCV.
 These factors raise your risk for hepatitis C:

 Injecting illegal drugs, even if it was only once or a long time ago

 Receiving a clotting factor to treat a blood-clotting problem before 1987

 Having an organ transplant or blood transfusion before July, 1992